-The goal of my current research is to understand the properties of the galaxies responsible for the reionisation of the universe.
+The goal of my current research is to understand the properties of galaxies during the first few billion years of the Universe.

 The Epoch of Reionsation